ILIAS-eLearning/ILIAS/docs/configuration/install.md

 system in case of failure.
 * Internal data within your webroot `<ILIAS-root-folder>/public/data` in our case `/var/www/ilias/public/data`.
 * External data, configured in `ilias.json` within `filesystem.data_dir`, in our case `/var/www/files/ilias`.
-* The database, which can easily be dumped by running `mysqldump'.
+* The database, which can easily be dumped by running `mysqldump`.
 ```shell
 mysqldump --lock-tables=false -u <database user> -p <database name> > /path/to/your/backup/folder/ilias-backup.sql
 # Prompt for password